digipolisantwerp/auth_aspnetcore_deprecated/README.md

 Option              | Description                                                | Default
 ------------------ | ----------------------------------------------------------- | --------------------------------------
-ApplicationName              | The name of the application. | PdpUrl | The url for the policy decision provider (PDP). |
+ApplicationName              | The name of the application.
+Required in order to request permissions to the PDP.| PdpUrl | The url for the policy decision provider (PDP). |
 PdpCacheDuration | The duration in minutes the responses from the PDP are cached.
-Set to zero to disable caching.| 0
+Set to zero to disable caching.| 60
 JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtSigningKeyProviderUrl | The url to the Jwt signing key endpoint.|
 jwtSigningKeyProviderApikey | The api key for the signing key provider authentication.|
-JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 10 JwtValidatorClockSkew | The clock skew in minutes to apply for the Jwt expiration validation.| 1
+JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 10

+### Aditional claims

+An optional parameter of type **Dictionary&lt;string, AuthorizePolicy&gt;** is available on both **AddAuth** methods.
+With this parameter it is possible to add a collection of (Microsoft.AspNet) authorization policies.

+Note: These policies are not to be confused with the policies as defined in the Identity Server and used in the PEP / PDP concept.

 ## Configuration in Startup.Configure